aliceyu1111/Slave-to-the-Algorithm/Week 12/readme.md

 5. Search through some music and see if it works with project
 6. Continue to work on Artist Statement
 7. Combine WIP documents in PDF file for submission

+# WIP
+Alright so, getting all my elements to adjust central on all browser sizes took some times to recategorise my objects, but we got there in there in the end!
+Also sent a link out to some of my friends to see if it worked on their monitor and it did!